-Year over year, the value of globally exported magnets including electromagnets accelerated by an average 32.8% compared to $8.2 billion for 2020.
+Year over year, the value of globally exported magnets including electromagnets dropped by an average -5.4% compared to $11.4 billion for 2023.

 Common uses for permanent magnets are the magnetic strips on debit or credit cards, compasses, magnetic clasps on jewelry, refrigerator magnets or in devices used to pick up small items such as nails, tacks, staples and paper clips.